petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-locked-pages.md

 1. Toggle *Allow Automatic Unlocking Process*.

-   If you want to disable the feature, turn the feature off.
+   If you want to disable the feature, turn it off.

 1. Set a *Time Without Autosave* in minutes.